anonyais/covid_19_data/README.md

 - Python 3.x
 - PostgreSQL database
-- Create a database called
+- Create a database called covid_19_data
-- Create a table using the provide create table script
+- Create a table using the provided create table script